What is NIST 800-171 and how does it differ from NIST 800-53?

 3.7.2 – Provide effective controls on the tools, techniques, mechanisms, and personnel used to conduct information system maintenance.

 SolarWinds isn’t relevant to most of the requirements in this section.
 Controls contained within the maintenance category include: ensuring equipment remove for off-site maintenance is sanitized of CUI, checking media for malicious code and requiring multifactor authentication for nonlocal maintenance sessions.

-LEM can assist with the 3.7.6 requirement that states “Supervise the maintenance activities of maintenance personnel without required access authorization.”
-Provided the appropriate logs are being generated and sent to LEM, reports can be used to audit the activity performed by maintenance personnel.
+SEM can assist with the 3.7.6 requirement that states “Supervise the maintenance activities of maintenance personnel without required access authorization.”
+Provided the appropriate logs are being generated and sent to SEM, reports can be used to audit the activity performed by maintenance personnel.
 NCM also comes into play, allowing you to compare configurations before and after maintenance windows.